45 of the Best Shows to Watch on Netflix Right Now

 34. Bad Vegan

-After marrying an illusive man who claimed he could make her dog immortal, vegan restaurateur Sarma Melngailis finds her life veering off the rails.
+After marrying an elusive man who claimed he could make her dog immortal, vegan restaurateur Sarma Melngailis finds her life veering off the rails.
 A tale of fame, fraud, and fugitives, this captivating docuseries recounts the insane tale of how Sarma illegally funnelled money out of her restaurant – so her new lover could pay it to a semi-divine entity offering eternal life.

 35. Diagnosis

 Based on her New York Times magazine column of the same name, Dr. Lisa Sanders crowdsources diagnoses for all kinds of rare conditions in this medical mystery docuseries.
 It’s like a real-life episode of House, but with much higher stakes because the patients are real and they’re racing against the clock.
-We probably wouldn’t recommend this one to any hypochondriacs out there, though, unless you want to spend the rest of the night frantically googling your common cold symptoms on WebMD.
+We probably wouldn’t recommend this one to any hypochondriacs out there, though, unless you want to spend the rest of the night frantically Googling your common cold symptoms on WebMD.

 36. When They See Us